touchlab/KMMBridge/website/docs/DEFAULT_GITHUB_FLOW.md

 This flow allows you to do the following:

-* Publish to public or private repos
+* Publish to public or private repos.
+* Uses Maven artifacts with GitHub Packages.
+Standard tools!
-* Upload Xcode Framework artifacts to GitHub releases.
+* Upload Xcode Framework artifacts to GitHub Packages.
 No external storage or auth configuration is required.
+All auth is manages through GitHub.
-* Can use either CocoaPods, SPM, or both
+* Can use either CocoaPods, SPM, or both.
+* Publish iOS and (optionally) Android binaries.

 ## Kotlin Repo